Roberto Clemente

+Roberto Enrique Clemente Walker ([roˈβeɾto enˈrike kleˈmente (ɣ)walˈkeɾ]; August 18, 1934 – December 31, 1972) was a Puerto Rican professional baseball player who played 18 seasons in Major League Baseball (MLB) for the Pittsburgh Pirates, primarily as a right fielder.
+On December 31, 1972, Clemente was killed when his Douglas DC-7 airplane, which he had chartered for a flight to take and deliver emergency relief goods for the survivors of a massive earthquake in Nicaragua, crashed and plunged into the water off the coast of Isla Verde, Puerto Rico.
+He was 38 years old.
+After his untimely death, the National Baseball Hall of Fame changed its rules so that a player who had been dead for at least six months would be eligible for entry.
+In 1973, Clemente was posthumously inducted, becoming the first player from the Caribbean and second of Hispanic descent (after Lefty Gomez in 1972) to be honored in the Hall of Fame.
+He is widely referred to as "The Great One."

+Born in Carolina, Puerto Rico, Clemente was a track and field star and an Olympic hopeful in his youth before deciding to turn his full attention to baseball.
+His professional career began at the age of eighteen, with the Cangrejeros de Santurce of the Puerto Rican Professional Baseball League.
+He quickly attracted the attention of the Brooklyn Dodgers who signed him to a bonus of $10,000.
+However, due to the bonus rule under which Clemente had signed and the Dodgers' decision to send him to the minor leagues, they lost Clemente to the Pittsburgh Pirates who drafted him after the 1954 season.

 Clemente was an All-Star for 13 seasons, selected to 15 All-Star Games.
 He was the National League (NL) Most Valuable Player (MVP) in 1966, the NL batting leader in 1961, 1964, 1965, and 1967, and a Gold Glove Award winner for 12 consecutive seasons from 1961 through 1972.
 His batting average was over .300 for 13 seasons and he had 3,000 hits during his major league career.
 He also was a two-time World Series champion.
 Clemente was the first player from the Caribbean and Latin America to win a World Series as a starting position player (1960), to receive an NL MVP Award (1966), and to receive a World Series MVP Award (1971).

-Clemente was involved in charity work in Latin American and Caribbean countries during the off-seasons.
-He often delivered baseball equipment and food to those in need.
+During the offseason, in addition to playing winter ball in Puerto Rico, Clemente was involved in charity work in Latin American and Caribbean countries.
 In 1972, he died in a plane crash at the age of 38 while en route to deliver aid to victims of the Nicaragua earthquake.
-The following season, the Pirates retired his uniform number 21, and MLB renamed its annual Commissioner's Award in his honor.
-Now known as the Roberto Clemente Award, it is given to the player who "best exemplifies the game of baseball, sportsmanship, community involvement and the individual's contribution to his team."
+The following season, the Pittsburgh Pirates retired his uniform number 21.
+In his honor, Major League baseball renamed the Commissioner's Award, given to the player who "best exemplifies the game of baseball, sportsmanship, community involvement and the individual's contribution to his team", to the Roberto Clemente Award.